ec500-software-engineering/exercise-1-modularity-XiangkunYe/README.md

 # exercise-1-modularity-XiangkunYe

 ## Introduction
 Here's the integration of modules of my group.
 The storage.py is written by me, and the alert_system.py is also basically written by me since the original one cannot work.
-Others are copy from my teammates' repo, details are provided in the first comment inside those files.
+Others are copied from my teammates' repo, details are provided in the first comment inside those files.